 - We use the scientific advances made in areas such as data assimilation, Earth system modelling, predictability and reanalysis to improve our forecasts.

 - We have research partnerships with national meteorological services of the Member States and Co-operating States.

 - We also carry out a number of research projects coordinated and financed through the European Union, European space agencies and national funding sources.

-- ECMWF's supercomputers are among the largest of their type in Europe.
+- Our supercomputer facility is among the largest of its type in Europe.

-- Our supercomputers serve a variety of purposes, with 50% capacity used for research, 25% used by Member States and 25% used for production of operational forecasts.
+- Our supercomputer facility serves a variety of purposes, with 50% capacity used for research, 25% used by Member States and 25% used for production of operational forecasts.